Aurora marble Rosa Portogallo (Portguese Pink Marble)

 PROCESSING

-Rosa Aurora marble can be worked very well by hand using forged steel chisels (point chisels, claw chisels, flat chisels, etc.) with a mallet head in combination with an iron hammer.
+Rosa Aurora marble can be worked very well by hand using forged point chisels with hammerhead in combination with a claw chisel with hammerhead.
 If the marble contains quartz components (grey shading), it can be significantly harder and the use of carbide chisels is recommended.
-Marble can also be polished by hand to a high gloss finish.
+Marble can also be polished by hand to a high lustre.
 In Italian sculpture workshops, marble is mainly worked with compressed air tools, which can be used to shape it very precisely.
 Polishing can also be done by machine.

 Sculptures made of pink Aurora marble are suitable for indoor installation.
 For outdoor installation, the stone may need to be treated with an impregnation.